Frances Beem

-Frances Beem was an early 20th-century American author and illustrator of children's books.
+Frances May Beem (5 May 1881 – 10 November 1971) was an early 20th-century American author and illustrator of children's books.

 Early life and education

 Frances M. Beem was born in Illinois on May 5, 1881.
 Her father was born in Indiana and her mother in either Indiana or Wisconsin.
 She had one brother, Jacob Darrel Beem, a retail shoe salesman.

-Career
+Life and career

 Her training in art is unknown but she did exhibit three watercolor illustrations at The Twentieth Annual Exhibition of the Arts Students’ League December 12–29, 1912 in Chicago.
 Frances Beem is listed in the catalogue of the Seventh Annual Exhibition by the Chicago Society of Miniature Painters that was held at the Art Institute of Chicago, February 13- March 30, 1919.
 Her address is recorded as 4310 Sheridan Rd, Chicago.
 Her three displayed works were: